yusufyzzc/warehouse-management-system/README.md

 # Warehouse Management System

-A Python-centric, event-driven application modeling warehouse operations such as inventory tracking, order processing and alerts.
+A Python based, event-driven application modeling warehouse operations such as inventory tracking, order processing and alerts.
 Includes an AGV controller and RFID sensor simulation for item movement.

 for more detailed information: https://medium.com/@yusufyzc/building-a-python-based-warehouse-management-system-using-event-driven-programming-6e5779c9913e